Hidden heroes – Dan Oldham.

 How do you see the industry growing?

 The industry is at an inflection point.
-We’ve successfully demonstrated the advantages of consolidating data into purpose-built, professionally operated data centres.
+We’ve successfully demonstrated the advantages of consolidating data into purpose-built, professionally operated data centers.
 This has allowed tens of thousands of businesses to upgrade their IT infrastructures in a cost-effective way and to participate in the ongoing digitalisation of all sector in a sustainable manner.
-Better to have fewer, larger concentrations of computing power than lots of ageing and inefficient on-premise data centres that collectively present a huge financial and environmental burden.
+Better to have fewer, larger concentrations of computing power than lots of ageing and inefficient on-premise data centers that collectively present a huge financial and environmental burden.

-But these ever-larger, consolidated data centres are, rightfully, attracting the scrutiny of environmentalists and legislators.
+But these ever-larger, consolidated data centers are, rightfully, attracting the scrutiny of environmentalists and legislators.
 Massive consumers of power, however efficient, are significant sources of ‘gravity’ in energy grids – drawing power potentially to the detriment of those around.
 As digitisation continues, I expect to see these concentrations of energy power leveraged for more than just computing.
-In the future, data centres will be integrated as part of the utility grid system, on-demand generation of power and continuous contribution of waste heat to satisfy thermal demands of cities.
+In the future, data centers will be integrated as part of the utility grid system, on-demand generation of power and continuous contribution of waste heat to satisfy thermal demands of cities.

 What's your soapbox issue?

 I think we often forget how young the sector is, and how quickly it is developing.
-Operating a data centre is not rocket science, but there is a ‘science’ in the approach needed.
+Operating a data center is not rocket science, but there is a ‘science’ in the approach needed.
 Digital infrastructure is becoming ever-more critical, as demonstrated by its role supporting so many facets of the response to the COVID-19 pandemic.
 As it takes on this fundamental role at the heart of the digital economy the industry is learning from the behaviours and attitudes of High Reliability Organisations (HROs).
 These are the critical industries of the pre-digital world; air-traffic control, oil and gas extraction, nuclear power, etc. They have studied, understand and adapted to the science of disaster theory.
 They know that incidents occur when a combination of vulnerabilities conspire.
 A lethal combination of several vulnerabilities may lead to a disaster, but if one or two of those same vulnerabilities can be neutralised through good engineering, process, training, monitoring, reporting or organisational culture that disaster will be averted.